open-vela/external_iperf3/docs/invoking.rst

                  can be used, i.e. 52, 064 and 0x34 all specify the same value.

           --dscp dscp
                  set  the  IP  DSCP  bits.
 Both numeric and symbolic values are accepted.
 Numeric values can be specified in decimal, octal  and hex (see --tos above).
-To set both the DSCP  bits  and  the  ECN bits, use --tos.

           -L, --flowlabel n
                  set the IPv6 flow label (currently only supported on Linux)